30. May 2018

-The yoghurt market in Japan is the second largest in the world, after the United States, with an annual turnover of 5 billion dollars.
+The yogurt market in Japan is the second largest in the world, after the United States, with an annual turnover of 5 billion dollars.
 Considering this, and the size of the contracting party, this is the biggest production agreement for Ísey skyr that MS has made to date.
 The contract was signed at Nippon Ham’s headquarters by the directors of Nippon Luna, CEO of MS and Bolli Thoroddsen, CEO of Takanawa, which collaborated with MS in negotiating the contract and will oversee its execution.
 Guðlaugur Þór Þórðarson, the Icelandic Minister for Foreign Affairs, and Elín Flygenring, Iceland’s ambassador to Japan, were present at the signing.

 New production facilities for Ísey skyr will be constructed in Japan and the product will enter the market in early 2019.
 Japan has a population of 127 million and 70,000 grocery stores, and the aim is to make Ísey skyr available in as many stores as possible in the next few years.
 The 2020 Olympics will be held in Tokyo and MS’s Japanese partners hope that by then, Ísey skyr will have become a part of the diet of Japanese athletes.